nodesman/couchbase-mobile-portal/md-docs/_1x/installation/sync-gateway.md

 Before installing Sync Gateway, you should have completed the Getting Started instructions for Couchbase Lite on the platform of [your choice](../index.html) (iOS, Android, .NET, Xamarin, Java or PhoneGap).
 To begin synchronizing between Couchbase Lite and Sync Gateway follow the steps below:

-1. Configure Sync Gateway to use the following configuration file.
+1. Create a new file called **sync-gateway-config.json** with the following configuration.

 	```json
 	{